-4. Six members of a PEC shall be appointed by the respective political unions under the procedure established by Article 13 of this Law.
+4. Nine members of a PEC shall be appointed by the respective parties under the procedure established by Article 13 of this Law.

-41. A legally competent citizen of Georgia from the age of 18, who meets the requirements defined by this Law, may be elected/ appointed as a member of a PEC.
+5. A legally competent citizen of Georgia from the age of 18, who meets the requirements defined by this Law, may be elected/appointed as a member of a PEC.

-5. The following subjects shall not be elected/ appointed as PEC members:
+6. The following persons/entities may not be elected/appointed as PEC members:

-a) a person who has been dismissed from a position in the Electoral Administration of Georgia by the election commission or the court for violating the electoral legislation of Georgia - for four years after the day of his/her dismissal;
+a) a person who has been dismissed from a position in the Electoral Administration of Georgia by the election commission or the court due to violation of the electoral legislation of Georgia - during 4 years after the day of his/her dismissal;

-b) a person who has been recognised as an administrative offender by court for violation of the electoral legislation of Georgia,- for eight years after the entry into legal force of the court decision;
+b) a person who has been recognised as an administrative offender by court due to violation of the electoral legislation of Georgia during 4 years after the entry into legal force of the court decision;

-c) a person with previous conviction (except when a fine has been imposed as a sanction);
+c) a person with previous conviction (except when a fine has been imposed as a sanction on the person);

-d) an MP of Georgia or the head of staff of the Parliament of Georgia;
+d) an MP of Georgia, or the head of staff of the Parliament of Georgia;